VectorInstitute/.github/profile/README.md

 Here are a few key projects that exemplify our mission:

 ### Vector Inference
- [VectorInstitute/vector-inference](https://github.com/VectorInstitute/vector-inference) is a project focused on providing efficient and streamlined LLM inference on Slurm clusters.
+- [VectorInstitute/vector-inference](https://github.com/VectorInstitute/vector-inference) is a project focused on providing efficient and streamlined LLM inference on Slurm clusters.
 It provides a simple command-line interface and examples for deploying LLMs using vLLM.

-### AI Pocket Reference

-- The [VectorInstitute/ai-pocket-reference](https://github.com/VectorInstitute/ai-pocket-reference) serves as a
-concise and accessible guide to essential AI concepts, algorithms, and techniques.
-It's designed to be a quick reference for practitioners and students, covering a wide range of topics ranging from basics to advanced SOTA approaches.

 ### Implementation Catalog